 Using Google’s Artificial Intelligence to tag images

 Modern computer vision systems can, potentially, save a lot of time and effort when it comes to tagging generic content.
 For example, stock images and pictures of common objects can be tagged with very good results.
-Third Light is running an experiment with Google's Cloud Vision system to provide this facility as part of Chorus.
+Third Light integrates with Google's Cloud Vision system to provide this facility as part of Chorus.

 In the example, below, specific metadata fields have been created inside a Chorus space.
 These fields are separate from any other metadata on the site, so that it's easy to distinguish machine tagging from manual (human) tagging.